palexand/palexand.github.io/_drafts/2015-12-24-Enumerations.md

    end.
 {% endhighlight %}

+`next_color` is a function of type `stoplight->stoplight`.
+The value of the function uses `match` to determine what to do for specific cases of `s` ^[note].
+In this case, the function defines a standard next state function for a US stoplight.

-This function is an *observer* of the type `stoplight`.
+The `next_color` function is an *observer* of the type `stoplight`.
 It defines a property over all possible stoplight values.
 Defining constructors and observers over those constructors is a common specification technique called *constructive specification*.
-We will come back to this concept later, but for now simply remember that we can define sets of things and their properties in this way.
+We will come back to this concept later.

-Using `Definition` is a common way to give paramterized expressions names.
-The general form is:

-{% highlight coq %}
-Definition *name*(*params*) : *type* := *value*.
-{% endhighlight %}

-Where:

-* `Definition` - keyword indicating a new definition
-* *name* - the name of the new thing being defined
-* *params* - optional parameter list
-* *type* - the type of the newly defined thing
-* *value* - the value of the newly defined thing

-The `match` expression is performing a pattern match on `d`.
-In this case, a trivial pattern match on the values of `day`.
-You have to cover them all, or Coq will tell you.

-Notice the form of both definitions:

-	*keyword* *name* *params* : *type* := *value*.

-Everything in Coq is defined in roughly the same way.

 You can check out how `next_color` works using `Eval`: